 Do not try to clear frost or other material from the inside of the front windshield and rear window with a razor blade or anything else that is sharp.
-This may damage the rear window defogger grid and affect the radio's ability to pick up stations clearly.
+This may damage the rear window defogger grid and affect the radio's ability to pick up (Continued)

+stations clearly.
 The repairs would not be covered by the vehicle warranty.

-b or d : If equipped, press b or d to heat the driver or passenger seat cushion or seatback.
+Driver and Passenger Heated and Ventilated Seats: If equipped, press or of to heat the driver or passenger seat cushion and seatback.